Las Caribelles

 Las Caribelles are a Puerto Rican girl group.
 A pop music quartet, the group has been active since the late 1960s.
-It's members are sisters Emily and Norma Krasinski, as well as Frances Girau and Deborah Arús.
+Its members are sisters Emily and Norma Krasinski, as well as Frances Girau and Deborah Arús.

 Beginnings

 Las Caribelles originated when four young women met at Conservatorio de Musica school in Puerto Rico; the women being Frances Girau, Mary Lyne Pagán and sisters Norma and Emily Krasinski.
 The group's manager was Fausto Curbelo, a well-known musical personality of the time in Puerto Rico.